circinusX1/bunget/README.md

 ## Usage

 * Turn device running Linux system in to a GATT server.
-   * Soon all specific dev platforms for embedded custom chips will be replaced by Linux, pretty soon...
+   * *Soon all specific dev platforms for embedded custom chips will be replaced by Linux, pretty soon/Microsoft lost this battle*
 * Debug HCI clients

 ## Block Diagram: